Future Parameter Constraints from Weak Lensing CMB and Galaxy Lensing Power- and Bispectra

 Furthermore, it is clear that, in general, combining CMB and galaxy lensing surveys also leads to significant improvements in constraining power, even in the case of a strong CMB $T+E$ prior.
 The improvement is most significant for the neutrino mass constraint.

+Besides these obvious findings, we make several other conclusions: \begin{itemize} \item Constraints from all the lensing spectra with weak priors are better than or at least competitive with current constraints from real survey data, see table \ref{tab:currenttoforecastcompare}.
+Obviously our forecast is optimistic, so it would not be appropriate to say our constraints are a definite improvement.
+This is also not necessarily expected for constraints coming from essentially only lensing data.

-Besides these obvious findings, we make several other conclusions: \begin{itemize} \item For lower noise values (in particular for stage 4 noise), the bispectra become increasingly important compared to the power spectra.
+\item For lower noise values (in particular for stage 4 noise), the bispectra become increasingly important compared to the power spectra.
 The lensing bispectra are directly related to the amount of non-Gaussianity in the matter distribution.
 As noise levels become lower, we are able to measure the matter distribution on small enough scales where nonlinear matter evolution becomes important.
 Additionally, for galaxy lensing, the window function peaks at later redshifts compared to CMB lensing.
 The bispectrum is largest at late times, and thus the galaxy lensing bispectrum is significantly easier to detect and is better at constraining parameters than the CMB lensing bispectrum.

 \item The information from bispectra is sensitive to cosmology in a different way than that of the power spectra.
 The main parameter combinations where approximate degeneracies are broken are $(n_s,\Omega_b h^2),\;(\Omega_b h^2,H_0),\;(\Omega_c h^2,H_0),\;(\Omega_c h^2,\Omega_b h^2)\;(n_s,\Omega_c h^2),\;(m_\nu,H_0),\;(m_\nu,n_s),$ $(A_s,\Omega_b h^2)$ (see also appendix \ref{sec:lambdacdmconstraints}).
 This means that even if stage 4 surveys are not able to reach the noise levels assumed in this paper, the bispectra will likely still lead to significantly tighter constraints.